 There are also many restrictions for foreigners to withdraw money from ATMs.
-The maximum per extraction is limited to AR $ 2000, which is not much if you are going to be touring around and eating in restaurants.
-Finally, operations has a cost of 5% !
+The maximum per extraction is limited to AR $ 15000, which is not much if you are going to be touring around and eating in restaurants.
+Finally, operations may have a cost of up to 10% !

 Now, if you come with cash, it’s preferably USD, since it is the easiest currency to exchange.
 In the tourist areas of the city you will find many exchange offices.

 3) How to travel from the airport to the city and public transport.

 There are 2 airports to get to Buenos Aires, one is the Ezeiza airport, which is located 25km from the city.
 The other one is Aeroparque, which is located within the city.

 Generally, international flights arrive at the Ezeiza airport.
 While Aeroparque receives local flights or some flights from bordering countries.

 To get to the city from Ezeiza there are several public or private transport options.